inobulles/aqua-devices/src/aquabsd.black/wm/README.md

 - `open_preferred_drm_fd` is in common with the GLES2 renderer.
 - The rest I don't know :P

+On the side of `wgpu`, ~I'm a little confused because it seems like `eglInitialize` is being called upon creation of a `WGPUInstance` (in `Instance::init` in `wgpu-hal/src/gles/egl.rs`).
+I would've expected this to be done when creating the `WGPUSurface`.~ Actually it's being called in `Instance::create_surface` which makes a little more sense.

+I think we'll have to create a new member on `RawWindowHandle`/`RawDisplayHandle`, something like `RawDisplayHandle::PlatformDevice`, which would either correspond to a `EGLDeviceEXT` in the context of the HAL, and would correspond to the DRM device fd in the generic WebGPU context (i.e. when calling `wgpuInstanceCreateSurface`).

+In `wgpu-native`, we'd have a new `WGPUSType_SurfaceDescriptorFromDrmFd`, corresponding to `native::WGPUSurfaceDescriptorFromDrmFd`.

 ## Findings w.r.t. how to get textures working and whatnot

 Let's cave and purely use the OpenGL backend for WebGPU for now.